St3phy831/IOS102_Flixster/README.md

 Submitted by: **Stephanie Hernandez**

-**Name of your app** is a movie browsing app that...
-[TODO]
+**Flixster** is a movie browsing app that shows information about newly released movies.

-Time spent: **X** hours spent in total
+Time spent: **6** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [ ] Users are able to see a customized app icon and launch screen
+- [x] Users are able to see a customized app icon and launch screen
-- [ ] Your app should work for any screen size and orientation using AutoLayout constraints
+- [x] Your app should work for any screen size and orientation using AutoLayout constraints
-  - [ ] Mark here if you will demostrate auto layout implemention as horizontal rotation or different phone size or both, then erase this text
+  - [x] Demostrate auto layout implemention as horizontal rotation
-- [ ] Displays at least 5 different movies in a table view
+- [x] Displays at least 5 different movies in a table view
-- [ ] Can tap into detail view of movie with a full description, backdrop image, and title
+- [x] Can tap into detail view of movie with a full description, backdrop image, and title

 The following **optional** features are implemented: